Maximal evenness

 In a dynamical approach, spinning concentric circles and iterated maximally even sets have been constructed.
 This approach has implications in Neo-Riemannian theory, and leads to some interesting connections between diatonic and chromatic theory.
-Emmanuel Amiot has discovered yet another way to define maximally even sets by employing discrete Fourier transforms.
+Ian, Quinn, then Emmanuel Amiot and others have studied yet another way to define maximally even sets by employing discrete Fourier transforms: a ME set with length k has a maximal Fourier coefficient with index k.

 Carey, Norman and Clampitt, David (1989).
 "Aspects of Well-Formed Scales", Music Theory Spectrum 11: 187–206.